 Brain Development Toys for a 1-Year-Old

 By the time your baby is a year old, he or she is starting to walk, exploring how things work, and playing games.
 While a non-mobile infant will try to feel and taste things, your one-year-old will start to throw, drop, and shake their toys.
 They will try repeating different actions to understand them.
+Let’s explore the best developmental toys for a 1-year-old.

 Examples of good brain boosting baby toys: